spookygames/gdx-gfx/README.md

 Two methods need to be implemented for a temporal effect:

-<pre>boolean update(float deltaTime)</pre> Called every frame with the time elapsed since previous frame.
+<pre>boolean update(float deltaTime)</pre> Called every frame with the time elapsed since previous frame, in seconds.
 Return true if the effect is finished and should not be applied anymore.

 <pre>void reset()</pre> Called in order to re-use the temporal effect.